yanavins/aluna-privacy/index.md

 If you wish to delete your data, simply delete the app from your device.
 All locally stored records will be permanently removed.

 5. Contact Us
-If you have any questions regarding this Privacy Policy, please contact us aluna.tracker.app@gmail.com.
+If you have any questions regarding this Privacy Policy, please contact us at [aluna.tracker.app@gmail.com](mailto:aluna.tracker.app@gmail.com).